evnchw/evnchw.github.io/_quant/20240630_refresher_hjb.md

 This is a quick refresher on the basic formulation and ideas of Hamilton-Jacobi-Bellman in optimal control, including value functions and dynamic programming for both deterministic and stochastic formulations.

+The notes and notation here are adapted from [1], with additional notes from [2] and [3].
+(We keep mean field game theory in mind for down the road.)
+I go into much more detail to understand each aspect.

 - I prioritize intuition/readability linking to references where appropriate.
 - We will focus on the key equations, not go too deeply into proofs and may skip some parts for brevity.
 - All feedback and corrections are welcome.

-Much of these notes and notation is adapted from [1], with additional notes from [2] and [3].
-(We keep mean field game theory in mind for down the road.)

 Lastly, this focuses solely understanding HJB through the dynamic programming perspective.
 Later topics around the calculus of variations, Euler-Lagrange, viscosity solutions, etc. will be covered in future posts.